IkeThermite/the-commonplace-book/content/docs/2-projects/deep-hedging/2019-11-27-neural-networks-for-hedging-2.md

 # Next Steps <a name="nextsteps"></a>
 Roughly:
-1. What is happening in the tails at $$t_1$$?
+1. What is happening in the tails at $t_1$?
 Are there simply too few samples there to learn the appropriate shape?
-2. Expand the two-period hedge to a $$n$$-period hedge.
+2. Expand the two-period hedge to a $n$-period hedge.
 I am dissatisfied that the PyTorch ``RNNCell`` couldn't match my requirements here and that's worth investigating.
 I'll also need to get significantly more skilled at manipulating arrays.
 2. As before, I still intend to change the underlying model to Heston.
 For this, we'll need two-dimensional inputs, as we'll require a derivative trading instrument to hedge the volatility.